jrodl3r/geeklets/README.md

 # geeklets
-geeklets that I use on my mac desktop.
+geeklets (for GeekTool) that I use on my mac desktop.